 UCAS code: P590 BA/JNP

-Have you got a higher national diploma, foundation degree or equivalent qualification in journalism or a related subject?
+Have you got an HND or degree in a journalism or related subject?
 Have you thought about topping it up to a full degree?

 Would you like to make your own broadcast television or radio feature?
 Would you be interested in learning how to carry out interviews like a professional broadcaster, develop your ideas so they are suitable for broadcast and then turn them into TV or radio features?
 This hands on module teaches practical programme making skills.
 It aims to develop your ability in writing scripts and recording voice over commentary.
 You will use broadcast standard recording equipment to produce broadcast standard features.
 You will have the opportunity to film interviews and sequences and understand the nuts and bolts of programme making.